Follow us on twitter.Tweets by @RobertMorrisInn

 This is a truly historic Inn, cosy with a natural patina running through.
 Friendly, great cuisine and understated professional service.

-Visit our Scottish Inn on the Lake Meet Mark
+Visit Ian's Scottish Inn on the Lake Meet Mark

 Oxford itself is one of the most unique towns on the Eastern Shore.
 Historic and peaceful yet vibrant at the same time as it remains so popular with sailors, cyclists, kayak'ers and those seeking refuge and restoration from an ever increasing mad world.
 So conveniently to St. Michaels, Easton, and Cambridge.
 Learn more about our history at The Oxford Museum and about vacation activities and options at Talbot County Tourism.